 - Smoking status

-So, say you have two different individuals:
+So, let’s say there are two individuals:

-With only four general classifications, this Not Health Conscious person has a high chance of being assigned to the preferred plus rate class.
-Meaning they’ll pay the same amount for life insurance as the health conscious person.
+With only four general classifications, this not-health-conscious person has a high chance of being assigned to the Preferred Plus rate class — meaning they’ll pay the same amount for life insurance as the health-conscious person.

 Health IQ Competitive Intelligence

-In order to provide a lower rate for health conscious individuals, Health IQ needed to:
+In order to provide a lower rate for health-conscious individuals, Health IQ needed to:

-- Prove that health conscious individuals have a lower chance of dying
+- Prove that health-conscious individuals have a lower chance of dying.

-Once they had their data, they then went to life insurance companies to see if they would provide a lower rate for these individuals.
+According to their team, they were able to successfully gather data on both questions.
+With that data in hand, they went to life insurance companies to see if they would provide a lower rate for these individuals.

-Therefore, if you do qualify for the Health IQ rate (about 1 out of 5 people qualify for), it’s often the least expensive life insurance policy you’ll find.
+Therefore, if you do qualify for the Health IQ rate (about 1 out of 5 people qualify for it), it’s often the least expensive life insurance policy you’ll find.

-What Does Health Conscious Mean?
+What Does Health-Conscious Mean?